How to Georeference Images

 As you add more control points, the RMSE measures how well these control points fit that particular affine or polynomial equation.

-Overall, if your scan is high quality such as a mylar, then you should select a simple affine transformation.
+Overall, if your scan is high quality such as mylar, then you should select a simple affine transformation.

+Now, it’s time to take the training wheels off.
 You have all the core knowledge to georeference with precision.